Chrysler Valiant: VH Series

 The most recognised performance Chargers were the Six Pack cars.
 The term six pack denoted the triple side-draught Weber 2BBL carburettors with which the 265 Hemi-6 engine – in option E37, option E38, and later option E49 – produced levels of power unheard of on a naturally aspirated six-cylinder at the time.
 The triple carburettors also made for a distinctive throaty note when under acceleration.

 E38 versions of the Charger R/T featured a 265 Hemi-6 which produced 280 bhp while the E37 was the street tune option made available on Charger 770 and Charger R/T. E38 was a race-ready Charger R/T with the additional A84 Track Pack option, which included a 35 impgal fuel tank.
 There was also an A87 Track Pack option that included all the race track goodies, but for the larger fuel tank.

 In mid-1972, the E38 option was superseded by the more powerful and greatly refined four-speed transmission E49 option.
 This drew comments from Wheels such as, "The raw quivering power is instantaneously on tap and with a ratio for every conceivable situation the Charger just storms through.
 It would take a Ferrari Daytona with racing driver Jackie Ickx at the wheel to stay with one".
 All E49s came with a Track Pack, 21 of which featured the huge fuel tank with dual fillers.
 The E49 six pack engine came with a baffled sump, tuned length headers, special shot-peened crankshaft, connecting rods, pistons, rings, cam, valve springs, a twin plate clutch and of course the triple 45 mm dual throat Weber carburetors.
-Chrysler quoted this engine as producing 302 bhp which, in a 1372 kg car, made for rapid acceleration.
+Chrysler quoted this engine as producing 302 bhp, with the car weighing 1372 kg.

 The R/T E49 was the ultimate Valiant Charger, and with only 149 built the E49s are still widely considered today as one of the greatest Australian "muscle" cars ever produced.
 Road tests of the era recorded quarter-mile times of between 14.1 and 14.5 seconds.
 0 to 100 mph in 14.1 seconds was the norm.
 This compares to times of 14.6 for the next quickest accelerating Australian muscle car, the Ford XY Falcon GT-HO (Phase III).